 |23 Nov 09:00 - 19:00||Casablanca, Morocco|

-Due to the Coronavirus pandemic-related travel restrictions worldwide, Mano Cruises cancelled Crown Iris ship's entire 2020 season (March through December).
+Due to the Coronavirus pandemic-related travel restrictions worldwide, Mano Cruises canceled Crown Iris ship's entire 2020 season (March through December).
 December).
-A total of 32 itineraries (departures from homeport Haifa Israel) were cancelled.
+A total of 32 itineraries (departures from homeport Haifa Israel) were canceled.
 Operations were planned to restart on March 18, 2021.

 Crown Iris User Reviews

 There are no user reviews for this ship.
 Be first, share your experience!Write a Review